Shop now & save up to 80% on medication

 $73.99

 Salix® is a veterinary diuretic used to remove excess fluid in dogs and cats.
-This page explains what it treats, how it works, and how to use it safely.
-You can request US delivery from Canada with Canadian pricing, even if you pay without insurance.
+It supports treatment plans for congestive heart failure, pulmonary edema, and certain liver or kidney conditions.
+This page explains safe use, key precautions, and how ordering works with US delivery from Canada, including guidance if you pay without insurance.

 Dosage and Usage